artefactual/archivematica-storage-service-docs/administrators.rst

 * **Size**: the maximum size allowed for this space.
 Set to 0 or leave blank for unlimited.
 This field is optional.
 * **Path**: the local path on the Storage Service machine to the CIFS share.
 This field is optional for Archipelago.
 * **Staging Path**: the absolute path to a staging area.
-When creating the space, the staging path should be set to the default `/var/archievmatica/storage_service`.
+When creating the space, the staging path should be set to the default `/var/archivematica/storage_service`.
 * **Archipealgo URL**: the hostname of the Archipelago web instance or IP address with port, e.g. ``archipelago.example.com:8443``
 * **Archipelago username**: Archipelago username with write access required
-* **Archipelago password**: Arcihpelago password with write access required
+* **Archipelago password**: Archipelago password with write access required

 .. _arkivum: